echvzb/blog-echvzb/_data/blog/2021-02-03-the-art-of-programming.md

 serieData:
   featureImage: /assets/intro-to-programming-serie.jpg
   serieName: Intro to Programming with Python
-  color: "#295939"
+  color: '#295939'
-  textColor: "#fff"
+  textColor: '#fff'
+metaDescription: >-
-metaDescription: Programming involves different features of some disciplinary fields which are mathematics, engineering, and science.
+  Programming involves different features of some disciplinary fields which are mathematics, engineering, and science.
 seoImg: /assets/the-art-of-programming.jpg
 ---
 Programming involves in a direct way different features of some disciplinary fields which are mathematics, engineering, and science.